UVVM/UVVM/uvvm_util/doc/rst/funct_cov_pkg_overview.rst

 **********************************************************************************************************************************
 Minimum coverage
 **********************************************************************************************************************************
 By default all bins created have a minimum coverage of 1, i.e. they only need to be sampled once to be covered.
-This parameter in the ``add_bins()`` procedure specifies how many times the bin must be sampled so that it is marked as covered.
+The parameter *min_hits* in the ``add_bins()`` procedure specifies how many times the bin must be sampled so that it is marked as covered.

 .. code-block::

+    add_bins(bin, min_hits, [bin_name])

     my_coverpoint.add_bins(bin(0), 1);
     my_coverpoint.add_bins(bin(2), 5);